The little wrestling promotion that could - and did - change everything.

 - Buh Buh Ray Dudley sometimes wore a Confederate flag do-rag on his head.

 - Even Evil Has Standards: Played straight with the Dudley Boys showing their disgust when Justin Credible interrupted a ten-bell salute for Tommy Dreamer's deceased grandfather.
 However, it would be horrifically subverted after they broke Beulah's neck with the 3D.

-- Foreshadowing: The 3/25/98 episode of ECW Hardcore TV started with a promo from Rob Van Dam, Bill Alfonso, and Wrestling/Sabu about Bam Bam Bigelow defending the ECW World Television Title against Sabu.
+- Foreshadowing: The 3/25/98 episode of ECW Hardcore TV started with a promo from Rob Van Dam, Bill Alfonso, and Sabu about Bam Bam Bigelow defending the ECW World Television Championship against Sabu.
 Before that could happen, he would have a tune-up match against RVD.
 In that, RVD mentioned how he beat Bigelow in the past, and that he'll beat him again so Sabu can take the TV Title and bring it to Fonzie's stable.
 Afterward, he said "what's yours (Sabu's) is mine, and what's mine is mine."
-RVD would win the World TV Title from Bigelow himself (and hold it for 700 days, the longest title reign in ECW history, and the longest title reign for a secondary title in a major promotion since the Honky Tonk Man's epic run with the WWE Intercontinental Heavyweight Title from 1987-1988.
-Van Dam was exactly one month away from having held the title for a full TWO YEARS.
-As an aside, this win was legitimately the moment that MADE RVD, as the fans were cheering like crazy for him, something that continues today 15 years later.)
+RVD would win the World Television Championship from Bigelow himself (and hold it for 700 days, the longest title reign in ECW history, and the longest title reign for a secondary title in a major promotion since the Honky Tonk Man's epic run with the WWE Intercontinental Championship from 1987-1988.
+Van Dam was exactly one month away from having held the title for a full two years.
+As an aside, this win was legitimately the moment that made RVD, as the fans were cheering like crazy for him, something that continues today 15 years later.)